Visiting Kenya in December–Safari & Beach Holiday Guide by Native Africa Tours

 December isn’t perfect for guided game drives, especially for tourists interested in exploring the Big 5.
 But it is an excellent month of the year to spot a variety of newborn wildlife in most of Kenya’s safari destinations.

 Kenya experiences some showers in December.
 Nairobi experiences a temperature rise of 23 degrees Celsius (daytime) and 15 degrees Celsius (nighttime).
 The coastline is hotter than other areas.
 Mombasa and Kilifi experience an average temperature rise of about 31 degrees Celsius.
-This is a favorable season for visitors to chill and observe the beautiful Indian Ocean in the comfort of boutique hotels or beach decks.
+This is a favourable season for visitors to relax and enjoy the beautiful Indian Ocean from the comfort of boutique hotels or beach decks.

 What makes December a good time to visit?